Secful/cloud-connect-deployments/azure/subscription/deployment/SUBSCRIPTION_LEVEL_DEPLOYMENT.md

 ## Error Handling & Cleanup

 ### Automatic Cleanup
-On failure or interruption (Ctrl+C), the script automatically cleans up created resources in reverse order:
+On failure or interruption (Ctrl+C), the script automatically cleans up **only resources created during this run** in reverse order:
-1. Role assignments
+1. Role assignments (for the custom role created this run)
-2. Custom role definitions
+2. Custom role definitions (only if created this run)
-3. Service principal
+3. Service principal (only if created this run)
-4. Azure AD application
+4. Azure AD application (only if created this run)
+5. Temporary files (custom-role.json)

+**Note**: The script tracks which resources were created during the current execution and only cleans up those resources, not pre-existing ones.

 ### Signal Handling
 - **SIGINT** (Ctrl+C) - Graceful cleanup and exit